hgyxbll/cheat/README.md

     #endif

- if the compiler does not (for example GCC does, but use it anyway for portability).
+ if the compiler does not (for example GCC does, but the condition should be used anyway for portability).

 Tests can then be defined with `TEST(name, block)`, global variables with `GLOBALS(declarations)`,